ODINN-SciML/ODINN.jl/docs/src/index.md

 julia> Pkg.add("ODINN")
 ```

 !!! info
     `ODINN.jl` and the rest of the ODINN ecosystem packages require Julia v1.10 or later, which are the ones used in the CI.

 ## Vision

 Rather than focusing on global-scale simulations and sea-level rise contributions, `ODINN.jl` has, for now, a regional and catchment-scale focus, aiming to exploit the latest remote sensing and in situ observations to capture missing or subgrid glacier processes.
-In order to do so, `ODINN.jl` leverages Universal Differential Equations (UDEs), combining PDEs describing ice flow dynamics with data-driven regressors, such as neural networks.
+In order to do so, `ODINN.jl` leverages Universal Differential Equations (UDEs), combining PDEs describing ice flow dynamics with data-driven regressors, such as neural networks [rackauckas_universal_2020](@cite).
 For this, `ODINN.jl` relies heavily on the [SciML](https://sciml.ai/) Julia ecosytem and the native automatic differentiation (AD) support.
 Therefore `ODINN.jl` has a two-fold goal:

 - To advance the application of scientific machine learning and differentiable programming for large-scale geoscientific modelling.
 - To advance the inference of new parametrizations to characterize key missing or subgrid processes of glaciers to improve large-scale glacier simulations.